Glossary

 FH

-They represent the interests of female university members centrally and decentrally (Departments/Schools and other higher education institutions).
+They represent the interests of female members of the university community at both central and departmental levels (departments/schools and other university institutions).

 G